saulshanabrook/pypi-dockerhub/README.md

 There is only one branch (`master`).

 Tags are added for each release of each package in the format `<NAME>@<VERSION>` so like `pinggraph@0.0.9`.

+### Docker Hub

+Each pypi package gets its own docker image under the `pypi` organization.

+There is an automated build for each tag, with the subdirectory as the name of the package and the docker tag equal to the pypi version.
+Also there is a `latest` tag pointing to the master branch for that subdirectory.